datagrove/mangrove/host/readme.md

 a storage node is 2 pc's in 2 regions with s3 backup.

 every client connects to a storage node.
 It creates files there; a backup is created on the backup region.
+Writes are proxied to the owner

+The expectation is that eventually every "region" will be a scalestore cluster.
+This makes the issue of tiered replication moot.

 create(